Threat Assessment for Software Architects

 * How to create your own data flow diagram in a way that can help you identify weaknesses (and the controls needed)

 Erica has worked in and can empathise with most IT and tech roles.
 Over the past seven years, she has been a consultant, engineer, tester, analyst, incident responder, and teacher.
 She has worked with a wide range of organisations, from small NZ businesses to global corporations.
 Being in Wellington, she has also done her share of public sector work.
 She knows what it feels like to try and move fast while staying secure.

 Aside from work and various speaking events, Erica loves spending her time causing general chaos in the New Zealand infosec community by running events like Kiwicon, Kawaiicon, BSides Wellington, and Code Club Aotearoa.

-With almost a decade of experience in software development and information security, Laura Bell specializes in bringing security survival skills, practices, and culture into fast paced organisations of every shape and size.
+With over twenty years of experience in software development and information security, Laura Bell specialises in bringing cyber security into organisations of every shape and size.

-An experienced conference speaker, trainer, and regular panel member, Laura has spoken at a range of events such as BlackHat USA, Velocity, OSCON, Kiwicon, Linux Conf AU, and Microsoft TechEd on the subjects of privacy, covert communications, agile security, and security mindset.
+Laura is an experienced conference speaker, trainer, and regular panel member, and has spoken at a range of events such as BlackHat USA, Velocity, and OSCON on the subjects of privacy, covert communications, agile cyber security, and cyber security mindset.